greydanus/greydanus.github.io/_posts/2020-08-27-selforg-mnist.markdown

 layout: post
 comments: true
 title:  "Self-classifying MNIST Digits"
 excerpt: "We treat every pixel in an image as a biological cell.
-Then we train these cells to send signals to their neighbors so that, over time, the entire population will agree on what digit they are shaping."
+We train these cells to signal to one another and determine what digit they are shaping."
 date:   2020-08-27 11:00:00
 mathjax: true
-author: Sam Greydanus
 thumbnail: /assets/selforg-digits/thumbnail.png
 ---